 While the informed consent process is prospective and takes place prior to any research activity, consent should also be an ongoing educational interaction between the investigator and the research subject continuing throughout the study.
 If an investigator has a relationship with potential subjects (physician-patient, instructor-student, employer-employee), care should be taken to avoid recruitment methods that may be seen as coercive or unduly influential due to the special relationship between the parties.
 Except in certain minimal risk studies, the Informed Consent form is typically signed after the investigator verbally explains the purpose and procedures involved in the study.
 The investigator must answer any questions, and provide relevant information that allows the subject to make a prospective, informed decision.
-The Informed Consent document must be signed before any study data collection procedures begin.
 The Informed Consent form itself serves as a written source of information for the subject and documents the fact that the process of consent occurred.